KrzysztofPardel/Vacation-Website/README.md

-# Welcome to my Trip Planner App
+# Welcome to my Vacation Website

-This is an app which will help you remember about everything there is to remember on your next trip!
+Why not allow yourself some vacation?
+Plan your vacation in an exclusive resort!
+Use this website which will help you organize your vacation!

 ## Authorship